Botulism: China

-From 1958 to 1983 there were 986 outbreaks of botulism in China involving 4,377 people with 548 deaths.
+From 1958 to 1983, there were 986 outbreaks of botulism in China involving 4,377 people with 548 deaths.

 Qapqal disease

 After the Chinese Communist Revolution in 1949, a mysterious plague (named Qapqal disease) was noticed to be affecting several Sibe villages in Qapqal Xibe Autonomous County.
 It was endemic with distinctive epidemic patterns, yet the underlying cause remained unknown for a long period of time.
 It caused a number of deaths and forced some people to leave the place.

-In 1958, a team of experts were sent to the area by the Ministry of Health to investigate the cases.
+In 1958, a team of experts was sent to the area by the Ministry of Health to investigate the cases.
 The epidemic survey conducted proved that the disease was primarily type A botulism, with several cases of type B. The team also discovered that the source of the botulinum was local fermented grain and beans, as well as a raw meat food called mi song hu hu.
 They promoted the improvement of fermentation techniques among local residents, and thus eliminated the disease.